 If you’re looking to amp up your website and gain more visibility on search engines, there are things you can do to up your game.

-So what exactly is a ‘good’ title tag?
-Well, starting with the basics, the length of your title tag should be between 50 to 60 characters, with your most important keywords at the beginning.
+So, what exactly is a ‘good’ title tag?
+Well, starting with the basics, the length of your title tag should be between 50 and 60 characters, with your most important keywords at the beginning.
 There is no exact limit because characters vary in size, but Google’s display titles max out at 600 pixels.
 Be careful about using titles in all caps because this can sometimes limit the number of title tag characters that Google allows you to display.

 A good example of a title tag would be Commercial Roofing in Denver, CO | Exterior Experts.

 Always be writing for the audience you wish to convert.
-The title tag will be the first impression the user will have of your brand and it’s your job to attract clicks by showing how valuable your content is to them.
+The title tag will be the first impression the user will have of your brand, and it’s your job to attract clicks by showing how valuable your content is to them.

 Here is an example of a clear and concise H1 from Exterior Experts’ Residential Roofing page.

-- A URL should be simple and accurate, but still creative.
-Don’t be vague and don’t overdo it.
+- A URL should be simple and accurate but still creative.
+Please don’t be vague, and don’t overdo it.
 Find a happy medium.

 - A person should be able to have an idea of what your website is about just by reading your URL.
 It should be an accurate representation of what your website is about.